sarahhe05/Major-Power-Outage-Analysis/README.md

 ## Introduction
 Power outages are significant events that disrupt lives, economies, and critical infrastructure.
 Understanding the characteristics of major power outages can help communities, policymakers, and utility companies better prepare for and mitigate their impact.

-This project focuses on the question: **What are the characteristics of major power outages with higher severity, and what factors may indicate that a power outage would be severe?** A power outage is considered severe if it lasts over 24 hours (1440 minutes) and affects more than 50,000 people.
+This project focuses on the question: **What are the characteristics of major power outages with higher severity, and what factors may indicate that a power outage would be severe?** For our purposes, a power outage is considered severe if it lasts over 24 hours (1440 minutes) and affects more than 50,000 people.

 The dataset used for this analysis was obtained from Purdue University's LASCI research data repository and can be accessed [here](https://engineering.purdue.edu/LASCI/research-data/outages).
 The original dataset contains **1,534 rows** and **56 columns**.
 However, this analysis focuses on the following relevant columns: